tmobile/magentaA11y/_checklist-web/select.md

   group: |
     Its label is read with the option
   state: |
-    It indicates which option is selected
+    It indicates which option is selected and if disabled/dimmed/unavailable

 gherkin-keyboard:
   - when:  |